 SG&A costs cover a lot of essential functions

 If you’re struggling with profitability, there may be something structurally wrong with your business model.
-You should look at all the elements of your company, and not focus on a narrow area.
-It’s easy to slip into a mindset of emphasizing sales, or research and development, or product manufacturing, and short-change SG&A expenses.
+You should analyze your income statement as a whole, looking at all the elements of your company — and not focus on a narrow area like operating expenses.
+It’s easy to slip into a mindset of emphasizing sales, research and development, or product manufacturing and short-change SG&A expenses.

-That doesn’t mean overspend on SG&A. You should approach SG&A expenses as an investment, because it can be a competitive advantage.
+That doesn’t mean it’s correct to overspend on SG&A. You should approach selling, general, and administrative expenses (like marketing costs) as an investment because it can be a competitive advantage.
 Without these functions, your company may never take off.
-So invest wisely, and get the right bang for your buck so you can actually run your business.
+Invest wisely, and get the right bang for your buck (in both operating expenses and production costs) so you can run your business efficiently and effectively.

 As an aside, if you’re trying to get a quick read on your startup’s profitability, you can take your sales revenue, subtract the cost of goods sold, and you’ll get gross profit.
 Subtract SG&A expenses from gross profit, and you’ll get your operating income.
 That’s a good process to know, and investors look closely at operating income.

+We work with companies every day to fix their accounting.
 If you have any other questions on SG&A expenses, startup investing, startup accounting, or taxes, please contact us.
-You can also follow our YouTube channel and our blog for information about accounting, finance, HR, and taxes for startups!
+You can also follow the Kruze YouTube channel and our blog for information about accounting, finance, HR, and taxes for startups!